cies/resume/README.md

 # My resume in LaTeX

- * Results is a [nicely typesetted 2 page pdf file](https://github.com/cies/resume/blob/master/cies-breijs-resume.pdf?raw=true) (click the link to download mine)
+ * Is a [nicely typesetted 2 page pdf file](https://github.com/cies/resume/blob/master/cies-breijs-resume.pdf?raw=true) (click the link to download mine)
- * Compiles out-of-the-box on any recent version of Ubuntu and probably without much trouble on any system with the `tex-live` packages
- * Is maybe the basis for yours! (fork-it)
+ * Compiles with or without installing software (read more below)
+ * Might well be a starting point for pimping your very own Latex resume...

+Linkedin serves well, but not in all situations.
+At some point my profile just cluttered up, while all I wanted 'them' to have is a good looking two page resume.
+I made it into a well documented project as I expect more geeks want their resume to be typeset like this.

-I dont really feel like making it into 'library', unless someone can convince me of the benefits.
+Looking at some Latex resumes online I found non that I really liked, so I gave it my best shot.
+I don't really feel like making it into 'library', unless someone can convince me of the benefits; in the meantime just "fork it on GitHub".

-It uses TeX Gyre Pagella, a font similar to Pallatino that is often used for books, and uses 'low case numbers'.
+It uses TeX Gyre Pagella, a font similar to Pallatino that is often used for books.
+When compiled with `XeLateX` it has 'lower case numerals', which I think look very nice.

 Except the horizonal lines and bullets everything is made of text.
 It uses hyper-refs where applicable, all in dark blue so 'print safe'.

-It only relies on open source stuff.
+Obviously it only relies on open source stuff.

-# Installing and compiling on ubuntu

-To generate a `pdf` in recent Ubuntu versions do:
+## Generating the PDF

+There are several ways to generate a PDF out of the Latex sources.
+I describe only 2 of them here.

+#### Using ScribTex (no need to install any software)

+[ScribTex](http://www.scribtex.com) is a web application for creating and collaborating on Latex documents.
+They have a free account that requires no login and can be used to compile this resume.

+To get this resume compiled with ScribTex:

+  1. Copy the source of the [combined resume file](https://github.com/cies/resume/blob/master/combined/cies-breijs-resume.tex)
+  2. Go to [ScribTex.com](http://www.scribtex.com) and click the "Try it now" button to immediately start a free but *not saved* project.
+  3. In your new project click the `main.tex` file and replace the content with what you copied in step 1.
+  4. Hit the "Compile" button to see the resulting PDF.

+If you clone

+#### Using XeLaTeX

+XeLaTeX is the version of Latex great font rendering fuctionality (unicode, bidi, special font features).
+Since my resume uses 'lower case numerals' it looks slightly better with XeLaTeX.

+In recent Ubuntu versions you simply clone this project, change directory to the root of the project and do:

         sudo apt-get install texlive-xetex tex-gyre texlive-latex-recommended
-        xelatex cies-breijs-resume

-I don't use `pdflatex` but `XeTeX` since it allows me to easily use Pagella's lowercase numbers.
+        ./build.sh

-# ToDo
+## ToDo

-  * Make it work with [ScribTex](http://www.scribtex.com/) (free latex webservice)
+  * (none at the moment)

-# TaDa
+## TaDa

+  * Works out of the box with ScribTex
   * Separate file for command definitions (so we can collaborate on that file using forks and pull-requests)
   * Allow ligatures (not very noticable with the Pagella font, one could try Libertine or Hoefler)
   * Use old style numbers (had to make the apostrophes look nice on double-digit years)